Miaoulelion/TD1_Java/doc/responsesFR.md

 **7. We would like to keep track of the number of Points that have been created so far.
 How to proceed ?**

-Un champ static de type int peut être ajouté à la classe Point.
-Ce champ s'incrémente à chaque instanciation de la classe.
+=> Un champ static de type int peut être ajouté à la classe Point.
+Ce champ s'incrémentera à chaque instanciation de la classe.
 Un accessor doit être ajouté (getcpt()) pour accéder à la valeur du compteur en dehors de la classe.

 	public class Point {
 		private int x;